 Human rights defenders

-Deepening inequality; racial, ethnic and gender discrimination; increasing violence; and the expansion of land concessions and extractive projects is seen in many places across Mesoamerica.
+Deepening inequality; racial, ethnic and gender discrimination; increasing violence; and the expansion of land concessions and extractive projects is seen in many places across Mexico and Central America.
 However, a vibrant civil society is pushing back against human rights abuses and working to hold governments, organized crime and corporations accountable.
 In response to their human rights advocacy, many human rights defenders and their families face retaliation from powerful state and non-state actors.
 This can take the form of harassment, criminalization, defamation, detention, torture, sexual or gender-based violence, and even death.
 Overbrook, therefore, looks to support organizations that seek to expand the space for activists to continue engaging in their important work safely and effectively.

 Overbrook funds a variety of approaches to supporting human rights defenders at risk in Central America and Mexico, as the Foundation recognizes that responses must be holistic and layered to be effective.
 Providing both emergency and preventative responses, grantees have employed strategies that include: policy and legal advocacy efforts; peer-to-peer network building; physical accompaniment; trainings on risk analyses and security planning; self-care and wellbeing; digital and physical security measures; and emergency grants for threatened activists.
 Given the heightened threats facing these defenders because of their identities and their activism, Overbrook is committed to those groups engaging and supporting rural, women, LGBT and indigenous human rights defenders, environmentalists and journalists at risk in the region.

 Below are the Foundation's 2018 grantees supporting human rights defenders at risk in Mesoamerica.

 Promoting Human Rights for Marginalized People in Mesoamerica, with a Special Focus on Human Rights Defenders - $75,000 (first payment of a three-year grant)